sohamsshah/insight-jainism/docs/Concepts/Karma Theory/part1.md

 :::note

  Karma Theory is unique to Jainism.
 "Karma" doesn't mean "work" in this context.
 Karma has a physical existence.
 Karma isn't abstract!
-We all know, everyone on Internet have abused this word a lot, which we all know.
+Everyone on Internet have abused this word a lot, which we all know.
 Now, it is the time for spreading the right knowledge about it!

 :::